hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

 As part of HPE CSI driver configuration, a list of _StorageClasses_ is created that refers to the CSI driver name.
-The _PersistentVolumeClaim_ (PVC) can then be created that uses the _StorageClass_ to dynamically provision PV backed by the HPE storage systems.
-Apart from features such as dynamic provisioning, raw block volumes, inline ephemeral volumes, and volume encryption, HPE CSI driver implements and supports volume snapshot on K8s cluster.
-As you can see in above deployment, the common snapshot controller _snapshot-controller_ and a _VolumeSnapshotClass_, together with a list of snapshot *CustomResourceDefinitions* (CRDs), get all deployed and added to the cluster.
+The _PersistentVolumeClaim_ (PVC) can then be created, which uses the _StorageClass_ to dynamically provision a PV backed by the HPE storage systems.
+Apart from features such as dynamic provisioning, raw block volumes, inline ephemeral volumes, and volume encryption, HPE CSI driver implements and supports volume snapshot on a K8s cluster.
+As you can see in above deployment, the common snapshot controller _snapshot-controller_ and a _VolumeSnapshotClass_, together with a list of snapshot *CustomResourceDefinitions* (CRDs), all get deployed and added to the cluster.

-Here is the list of _StorageClasses_ and the _VolumeSnapshotClass_ created in the cluster:
+Here is the list of _StorageClasses_ and the _VolumeSnapshotClass_ created in this cluster: